 Plastic waste, previously thought to be indestructible, has since been found to break down within a year of the trash hitting the sea water.

-It is critical to wildlife and the oceans to remove as much plastic from our beaches as possible annually.
-For example, as Styrofoam starts to break down, the tiny polystyrene components start to sink because they’re heavier than water.
+It is critical to wildlife and the oceans to remove as much plastic storm debris from our coastal areas as possible annually.
+For example, as Styrofoam starts to break down, the tiny polystyrene components starts to sink because they’re heavier than water.
 The entire water column then becomes contaminated with plastic chemicals.

 Currently most beaches and rivers adjacent to major cities are staging annual clean-ups through the use of volunteers and efforts organized by various non-profit groups.
-However, the areas most important to wildlife: the isolated beaches, bays, and estuaries are not being cleaned up on an annual basis.
+However, the areas most important to wildlife: the isolated beaches, bays, and estuaries are not being cleaned up.
 These are crucial birthing areas for endangered and threatened species.
-The constant accumulation and breakdown of plastics in these critical areas builds up high toxicity levels, and kills generations of future wildlife.
+The constant accumulation and breakdown of plastics and storm debris in these critical areas builds up high toxicity levels, and kills generations of future wildlife.